samet-akcay/ganomaly/README.md

    ```
    pip install -r requirements.txt
    ```
-**UPDATE**: This repository now supports PyTorch v0.4.
+This repository supports PyTorch v0.4+.
 If you still would like to work with v0.3, you could use the branch named PyTorch.v0.3, which contains the previous version of the repo.

 ## Experiment